Hank found Jesus.

 Eating sand, saving little hatreds in cardboard boxes,

-Chasing champions in red bibles.
+Chasing down champions with red-letter bibles.

 The old has-beens came too,